Rider Waite Tarot Deck Viva Luna Studios

 Eventually, I found a teacher who taught me how to read the cards, and now I’ve been doing professional readings for over 30 years.
 I also teach an online course to help others learn to read Tarot.

 Instead of keeping your cards stored away, it’s worth taking the time to learn how to read the Tarot properly.
 Having a deck and knowing how to interpret a spread means you can turn to the cards for any kind of wisdom and insights.
-You can use your cards for so many things like:
+You can use your cards for so many inquiries, like:

-- Interpreting dreams,
+• Interpreting dreams,

-- Clarifying messages from your spirit guide,
+• Clarifying messages from your spirit guide,

-- Looking into the motivations or the root cause of certain events and the direction life will go in the future.
+• Looking into the motivations or the root cause of certain events, and the direction life will go in the future.

 How to Choose Your First Tarot Deck